 The BigBrotherAwards are “negative” or “anti” awards to companies, institutions and persons who act in a prominent and sustained way to invade people's privacy or malhandle (personal) data.
 By highlighting individual stories that were researched in detail, we bring the relevant issues onto the political agenda and become a clear voice in the German privacy movement.
 Starting in the United Kingdom in 1998, these awards have now been presented in 19 countries – the full list of award dates can be found on the international Big Brother Awards site.

-The “Awardees“ section in the menu above leads to details on all past and present awards, from about 2003 onwards most the content has been translated into English – in many cases we can offer full translations of award speeches which in some cases carry additional information for a non-German audience not familiar with certain details.
+The “Awardees“ section in the menu above leads to details on all past and present awards, from about 2003 onwards most of the content has been translated into English – in many cases we can offer full translations of award speeches which in some cases carry additional information for a non-German audience not familiar with certain details.
 The “Press” menu contains information on the venue and other material.
 The “About us” section has more background, and “Support” links to resources for participation and donation (these are in German).

 - The latest BigBrotherAwards gala was held on 5 May 2017.

 - All award speeches have been published on the German and English “awardees” pages.